 A layer of resist is applied to a wafer of Gallium Arsenide.
-Using photolithography and electron beam lithography, two small electrodes are patterned on to the surface.

-Electrons are accelerated in to a crucible containing a gold ingot in a process known as electron beam evaporation.
-The gold is deposited over the surface of the wafer.
+Using photolithography and electron beam lithography, two small electrodes are Electrons are accelerated in to a crucible containing a gold ingot in a process known as electron beam evaporation.
+The gold is deposited over the